C++23 · GPU-First · In Development · Late 2027

 • VSync modes: Off (tearing), On (locked), Adaptive (dynamic)

-• Time dilation for pause/slow-mo (gameplay time only)
+• Time dilation for pause/slow-mo

-• Deterministic simulation enables replay and rollback
+• Deterministic simulation enabling replay and rollback

 Scene Graph & Spatial